 His work area provides exposition (in a lazy, awkward way).
 From the headlines, scribblings, and images the audience can glean that the creatures are “blind,” “attack sound,” have armor “impenetrable” to “bullets” and “bombs,” and have defeated the U.S. military (which recommends going “underground”) and infested the entire world.
 One of the clipped newspaper articles is about a meteor landing in New Mexico, implying that’s how the creatures arrived.
 But their origin isn’t important to the story and the mystery heightens the horror.

 That’s why the monsters are shown only as much as necessary.
 Until the movie’s final section, the audience is allowed only shell-shocking, borderline-subliminal glimpses of large, otherworldly sets of appendages moving with lightning speed.
-And in the climax they’re given murky views of an insectoid with forelimbs that can tear metal and an armored head that open like corollas to reveal dagger-teeth and repulsive, pulsating ears.
-The movie’s creatures and its brutal intensity make the only slightly gory A Quiet Place seem rated R instead of PG-13.
+And in the climax they’re given murky views of an insectoid with forelimbs that can tear metal and an armored head that opens corolla-like to reveal dagger-teeth and repulsive, pulsating ears.
+The movie’s creatures and brutal intensity make the only slightly gory A Quiet Place seem rated R instead of PG-13.

 In fact, A Quiet Place feels like an M. Night Shyamalan horror film (such as Signs (2002), The Village (2004), and Split (2016)) and, for the most part, has the same strengths and weaknesses.
 It maintains a suffocating atmosphere of apprehension even when no threats are present, teases and frustrates with its rather low payoff-to-buildup ratio, has a premise that’s both original and derivative, and is a subtle allegory.
 Couldn’t A Quiet Place be seen as a gross exaggeration of living in a totalitarian state, crushed by extreme censorship and a low standard of living?